 These trends have improved since the 2008 crisis, but it is far from fixed.
-It is only likely to worsen after COVID, and as we realize the need for living in less dense areas demand for big houses goes up.
+It is only likely to worsen with modern housing prices, and as we realize the need for living in less dense areas demand on big houses goes up.
 Yay!

 According to the same Harvard research, a low number of new housing units was constructed so now we are near a 30-year housing inventory low.